gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    Authenticated Chunks for SCTP (SCTP-AUTH) {{RFC4895}}.

-   This specification provides mutual authentication of endpoints, confidentiality, integrity protection, and replay protection of user messages for applications that use SCTP as their transport protocol.
-Thus, it allows client/server applications to communicate in a way that is designed to give communications privacy and to prevent eavesdropping and detect tampering or message forgery.
-DTLS/SCTP uses DTLS for mutual authentication, key exchange with forward secrecy for SCTP-AUTH, and confidentiality of user messages.
-DTLS/SCTP use SCTP and SCTP-AUTH for integrity protection and replay protection of all SCTP Chunks that can be authenticated, including user messages.
+   This specification provides mutual authentication of endpoints, confidentiality, integrity protection and replay protection of user messages for applications that use SCTP as their transport protocol.
+Thus, it allows client/server applications to communicate in a way that is designed to provide communications privacy and to prevent eavesdropping and to detect tampering or message forgery.
+DTLS/SCTP uses DTLS for mutual authentication, key exchange with forward secrecy for SCTP-AUTH and confidentiality of user messages.
+DTLS/SCTP uses SCTP and SCTP-AUTH for integrity protection and replay protection of all SCTP Chunks that can be authenticated, including user messages.